-Six courses, totaling eighteen credit hours, are provided to allow the student flexibility at the intermediate and advanced levels of the program.
-An area of concentration is first determined, defined by a set of specific core technical electives as given below.
-The remaining technical electives can then be chosen to further pursue this direction of study, or to provide a more diversified environmental engineering education.
+Each concentration also requires eight technical elective courses, totaling twentyfive credit hours, to provide the desired focus at the intermediate and advanced levels.
+Beyond the set of specific core technical electives for the concentration, the remaining technical electives can then be chosen to further pursue this direction of study, or to provide a more diversified environmental engineering education.
 All technical electives must be upper level courses in engineering, the sciences, computer science, or mathematics.

-Students should select their area of concentration and desired technical electives with the assistance of their academic advisor.
-It is advisable to select these courses in the spring of the sophomore year to avoid scheduling conflicts and to insure that prerequisite courses are taken.
-The core technical electives and additional technical electives for the environmental
+Students are initially admitted to Environmental Engineering in the concentration "Contaminant Transport and Control Processes," since the sequence of courses in this concentration allows students to change to any other concentration following the sophomore year.
+Students may choose a different concentration at any time with the approval of their advisor, but changes should be made before the junior year to avoid scheduling conflicts and to insure that prerequisite courses are taken.
+The chemistry courses and the core technical electives are listed below for each concentration.